 Now let's look at other methods of similar configuration.

 Also, in the web interface, on the Home segment page, you can disable Internet access for all unregistered devices which currently exist or may appear on your home network.
-To do this, select 'No Internet access' in the 'Access policy for unregistered devices' section.
+Select 'No Internet access' in the 'Access policy for unregistered devices' section.
 With this setting, only registered devices will have Internet access.

 NOTE: Important!
 Only the transit traffic going from the home network device to an Internet host is blocked.
 The proxied DNS-proxy traffic is not blocked, but all metadata is removed from the proxied DNS requests, preventing any response from the Internet from reaching the blocked device.